-You will learn: how to set the default layer properties to control how a layer is viewed by applications.
+You will learn: how to set the default style, data and sharing properties for feature layers.

 The item details page in ArcGIS Online allows you to manage and configure a layer.
 You can set a layer's main properties such as the name, description, and sharing capabilities, but you can also set more advanced properties such as the default symbols (renderer) to control how features are visualized, or a SQL expression to limit the features that can be accessed.
 When you save a layer item, all of the properties are stored with the item as JSON.

 In this lab you will learn how to configure a number of layer properties with the item details page.
 If you are building applications, configuring layers is helpful because it gives you a central way to control how all applications will access the layer and will reduce the amount of code you need to write.